bumperr/tech_elevate/campus_bites/README.md

-now we have added new branched named master, in order to merge with main branch git pull origin main git checkout -b main git merge master git push -u origin main
+now we have added new branched named master, in order to merge with main branch git pull origin main
+---> If there are merge conflicts, resolve them, then commit:
+    git add .
+    git commit -m "Merge remote main branch"

+git checkout -b main
+git merge master
+git push -u origin main